-CDRI is now using GIRI data to inform its Fiscal Risk Assessment (FRA) study where the data is being utilized to estimate the direct physical risks posed to infrastructure assets due to disasters (including climate change-related disasters).
-The FRA study covers four countries namely Fiji, India, Mauritius and Nepal.
-The International Water Management Institute (IWMI) is utilising GIRI data to amplify their Climate Smart Governance (CSG) dashboard so that government agencies and financial institutions could prioritize investments by utilizing GIRI indicators to assess the vulnerability and resilience of critical infrastructure.
+CDRI is now using GIRI data to inform its Fiscal Risk Assessment (FRA) study where it is being utilised to: estimate the direct physical risks posed to infrastructure assets due to disasters (including climate change-related disasters).
+FRA study is covering four countries namely Fiji, India, Mauritius and Nepal.
+Institutions like International Water Management Institute (IWMI) is utilising GIRI data to amplify their Climate Smart Governance (CSG) dashboard so that government agencies and financial institutions could prioritize investments by utilizing GIRI indicators to assess the vulnerability and resilience of critical infrastructure.

-Further, five countries, namely Bhutan, Chile, Ghana, Madagascar and Tonga, are in the process of using GIRI data to prioritize their infrastructure governance.
-Institutions like the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP) and the United Nations Office for Disaster Risk Relief (UNDRR) are also using GIRI within their country engagement and risk assessment projects and programs.
-In addition, there has been interest from financial institutions for using GIRI as a model for calculating their assets/investments at risk.
+In addition, five countries namely Bhutan, Chile, Ghana, Madagascar and Tonga are in the process of using GIRI data for prioritising their infrastructure governance.
+Also, institutions like UNESCAP and UNDRR are using GIRI within their country engagement and risk assessment projects and programs.
+In additions, there has been interests from Financial Institutions for using GIRI as a model for calculating their assets / investments at risk.

-One of the key challenges is that while infrastructure risk information generated by GIRI is made available to users in the open-source open data format, it is sometimes difficult for decision-makers to apply it to their requirements.
-This is mainly because of a lack of understanding across most of the stakeholders in using such information in the past for their work, predominantly due to the unavailability or inaccessibility of such data and information.
-CDRI is trying to overcome this challenge through targeted training programs and awareness sessions to country governments and member partners.
-It is also trying to communicate the importance of the risk information and possible use cases through webinars, conferences and other international and regional forums.
+One of the key challenges is that while infrastructure risk information is made available to users in the opensource open data format, we have realized that it is sometime difficult for decision makers in understanding the disaster risk information and choosing the risk ones for their requirements.
+This is mainly because of lack of understanding across majority of the stakeholders in using such information in the past for their work predominantly due to the unavailability or inaccessibility of such data and information.
+We are trying to overcome this challenge through targeted training programs and awareness sessions to country governments and member partners.
+We are trying to create a larger outreach of the importance of the risk information and possible use cases to people through webinars, conferences and other international / regional forums.

-Such engagements have shown that stakeholders who can benefit from the process include national and regional governments (especially their financial departments), disaster management agencies, infrastructure planning agencies, public works departments, development banks, financial institutions (public and private), NGOs, multilateral agencies such as UN, and academia and researchers.
+Through such engagements, we have realized that there is a group of stakeholders who can benefit from the process this includes but not limited to National and regional governments especially their financial departments, disaster management agencies, infrastructure planning agencies, public works departments, development banks, financial institutions (public and private), NGO, multilateral agencies such as UN, academia, researchers, etc.

-The United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP) leverages data from GIRI to support risk-informed decision-making and enhance disaster resilience across the Asia Pacific region.
-This includes integration of GIRI into the monitoring of countries' progress in the areas of disaster and climate-related Sustainable Development Goals (SDGs).
+The United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) leverages data from GIRI to support risk-informed decision-making and enhance disaster resilience across the Asia-Pacific region.
+This includes integration of GIRI into the monitoring of countries progress in the areas of disaster and climaterelated Sustainable Development Goals (SDGs).

-Data for average annual losses (AAL) from GIRI is being used to inform the Asia Pacific Disaster Report (APDR) and subregional APDRs, which are currently shaping government policies and supporting regional and subregional cooperation.
-In Nepal, Cambodia and Tajikistan, UNESCAP is downscaling GIRI's climate hazard risk data to more granular levels.
-ClimaWise, an Alpowered adaptation tool developed by ESCAP, utilizes GIRI data to provide guidance for adaptation planning.
+Use of average annual losses (AAL) from GIRI for informing Asia Pacific Disaster Report (APDR) and Subregional APDRs which are currently shaping government policies and supporting regional and subregional cooperation.
+In Nepal, Cambodia, and Tajikistan, ESCAP is downscaling GIRI's climate hazard risk data to more granular levels.
+ClimaWise, an Al-powered adaptation tool developed by ESCAP utilises GIRI data to provide guidance for adaptation planning.

-While GIRI provides a global database of risk information across six key hazards and eight critical social infrastructure types along with two climate scenarios, there is a huge potential for scaling the model.
-This can be done by introducing new hazards within the platform such as heat waves, cold waves, glacial lake outburst floods, lightning strikes, volcanos, air pollution, etc. In addition, the platform can also include more asset information and downscaled risk information to address issues within urban areas and small islands.
-This will enable the platform to be more comprehensive and act as a one-stop shop for infrastructure risk information for governments and communities at large.
+While GIRI provides a global database of risk information across 6 key hazards and 8 critical / social infrastructure types along with 2 climate scenarios, there is a huge possibility that exits for scaling the model.
+This can be done by introducing new hazards within the platform such as heat waves, cold waves, Glacial Lake outburst floods, lightning, volcanos, air pollution, etc. In addition, the platform can also include more asset information and downscaled risk information to address issues within urban areas, smaller islands, etc. This will enable the platform to be more comprehensive and act as a one stop shop for infrastructure risk for governments and communities at large.